erinyoung/needles/README.md

 ## Introduction

-**erinyoung/needles** is a bioinformatics pipeline to download a corresponding pre-built poppunk database to use on input fasta files.
+**erinyoung/needles** is a bioinformatics pipeline to download or use a corresponding pre-built poppunk database to use on input fasta files.

 The steps are as follows:

 1. Download the poppunk database for taxid (https://www.bacpop.org/poppunk/)
 2. Assign fasta files to clusters
-3. Visualize (for microreact is the default)
+3. Visualize (microreact is the default)

 ## Usage